Finance Transformation: Understand The Context to Secure Excellence

 Where Next?

 Last but not least, if you have worked through the Loughridge Transformations method, what you are looking for in project sponsorship will be more evident.
-All the insights you have gathered in this and the earlier steps will help you determine who the right sponsor is and what kind of thing you might need from them.
+All the insights you have gathered in this and the earlier steps will help you determine who the right sponsor is and what you might need from them.
 We will look more into this topic in the next blog.

 Interested in More Finance Transformation?